alopezlago/YetAnotherPacketParser/README.md

 ### Requirements:
 - [.Net 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-  - If using Visual Studio, you need Visual Studio 2017.5
+  - If using Visual Studio, you need at least Visual Studio 2017.5
   - Nuget packages should be automatically downloaded by running `dotnet build` or through `dotnet restore`